cvette/neos-google-tag-manager/README.md

 # Google Tag Manager Neos Plugin

-This package includes a TypoScript prototype, as well as a node type mixin for simple integration of the Google Tag Manager container code into your Neos CMS project.
+This package includes Fusion prototypes, as well as a node type mixin for simple integration of the Google Tag Manager container code into your Neos CMS project.

 ## Usage

-The following TypoScript adds the container directly after the opening body tag of your pages.
-By default the container is only included in Production context.
+The following Fusion snippet adds the container script directly after the opening head tag and the fallback code directly after the body tag of your pages.
+By default the container is only included in Production context and the frontend.

-    prototype(TYPO3.Neos:Page)
+    tagManagerScript = Vette.GoogleTagManager:ContainerScript {
+		@position = 'before head'
+	}

-        googleTagManager = Vette.GoogleTagManager:Container {
+	tagManagerNoScript = Vette.GoogleTagManager:ContainerNoScript {
-            containerId = 'GTM-...'
 		@position = 'before body'
 	}
-    }

-Getting the container id from settings is possible with this EEL expression: ```${Configuration.setting('Your.Package.containerId')}```

-The container mixin can be used to add a containerId property to your site node type.
+The default Fusion code gets the container ID from a property 'containerId' of the site node.
+You can use the ContainerMixin to add the property to your site node.

     Your.Package:Site:
         superTypes:
             Vette.GoogleTagManager:ContainerMixin: TRUE

-            ...
+### Getting the container ID from settings

-You can then get the container id with this EEL expression: ```${q(site).properties.containerId}```
+By overwriting the ContainerBase prototype you can get the container ID from settings or any other EEL expression.

+    prototype(Vette.GoogleTagManager:ContainerBase) {
+        containerId = ${Configuration.setting('Your.Package.containerId')}
+    }      ...

 ## License